Anal sex: General risks

 Anal sex can expose its participants to two principal dangers which are infections due to the high number of infectious microorganisms not found elsewhere on the body, and physical damage to the anus and rectum due to their fragility.
 Unprotected penile-anal penetration, colloquially known as barebacking, carries a higher risk of passing on sexually transmitted infections (STIs) because the anal sphincter is a delicate, easily torn tissue that can provide an entry for pathogens.
 Use of condoms, ample lubrication to reduce the risk of tearing, and safer sex practices in general, reduce the risk of STIs.
-However, a condom can break or otherwise come off during anal sex, and this is more likely to happen with anal sex than with other sex acts because of the tightness of the anal sphincters during friction.
+A condom can break or otherwise come off during anal sex, and this is more likely to happen with anal sex than with other sex acts because of the tightness of the anal sphincters during friction.
+With regard to the degree of stretching and the risk of injury to the anus and rectum of the receptive partner, individual penis size, because it is a trivial factor, is rarely mentioned in the scientific literature.

 Unprotected receptive anal sex (with an HIV positive partner) is the sex act most likely to result in HIV transmission.

 As with other sexual practices, people without sound knowledge about the sexual risks involved are susceptible to STIs.
 Because of the view that anal sex is not "real sex" and therefore does not result in virginity loss, or pregnancy, teenagers and other young people who are unaware of the risks of the anal sex may consider vaginal intercourse riskier than anal intercourse, and they also may believe that an STI can only result from vaginal intercourse.
 It may be because of these views that condom use with anal sex is often reported to be low and inconsistent across all groups in various countries.